hyperion-project/hyperion.ng/docs/docs/en/user/LedDevices.md

 ##### Configuration Tips & Tricks
   * Use the Philips Hue wizard at the web configuration for configuration (available at led hardware section)!
   * Color calibration is not required, you can keep the default values.
-  * If the bightness is to low for you and Hyperion is already at 100% you can higher the brightness factor at the web configuration -> LED hardware
+  * If the brightness is to low for you and Hyperion is already at 100% you can higher the brightness factor at the web configuration -> LED hardware
-  * Brightness componsation influences the brightness across different color (Adjust at the color section)
+  * Brightness compensation influences the brightness across different color (Adjust at the color section)
   * To enable/disable the bridge control from Hyperion, disable Hyperion or just the led hardware component.
 The previous lamp state will be recovered

 #### atmoorb